aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/key_areas_in_data.md

 > AI systems need both code and data, and “all that progress in algorithms means it's actually time to spend more time on the data,” Ng said at the recent EmTech Digital conference hosted by MIT Technology Review.

 ### Data Centricity
-With the rise of Data-Centric AI (DCAI) since 2021, there is a switch in focus on from code that builds the model to the data that model is trained on.
+With the rise of Data-Centric AI (DCAI) since 2021, there is a switch in focus from code that builds the model to the data that model is trained on.
 The shift arises because improving the quality of the data could help model to perform better, and in a fairer and more robust manner, than simply improving the code alone.

 ### 4 Key Data Questions
 Having understood the business challenge and AI problem at hand, this is where you need to delve into understanding the data the sponsor will be providing.
 You need to assess if there are risks/uncertainties posed within the data collected and annotated for solving the AI problem.
 Because a good AI model not only relies on algorithms but also quality data.